 Want another quick tool for helping you integrate more emotional intelligence into your classroom and your teaching?
 Consider adopting the RULER program promoted by Dr Marc Brackett, the Director of the Yale Center for Emotional Intelligence, who has developed the program to help schools teach emotional intelligence.

-Teaching students emotional intelligence might not be part of your job description, but it’s something the best teachers will do anyway because they know how important it is to set their students up for long-term, life-long success.
+Teaching students emotional intelligence might not be part of our job description, but it’s something the best teachers will do anyway because they know how important it is to set their students up for long-term, life-long success.